 Types of Dogs

-There are several types of dog groups that are classified based on what they were bred to do:
+Several types of dog groups are classified based on what they were bred to do:

 Sporting dogs

 Sporting dogs were bred to help their hunters capture and retrieve game birds.
-Retrievers swim and focus on waterfowl, while setters, spaniels and pointers hunt game birds.
+Retrievers swim and focus on waterfowl, while setters, spaniels, and pointers hunt game birds.
 Their coats are often thick and water-repellant to protect against the elements.
-Some examples of sporting dog breeds are Golden Retriever, Labrador Retriever, the Nova Scotia Dock Tolling Retriever, Cocker Spaniel and German Shorthaired Pointer.
+Some examples of sporting dog breeds are Golden Retriever, Labrador Retriever, the Nova Scotia Duck Tolling Retriever, Cocker Spaniel, and German Shorthaired Pointer.

 Hound dogs